-What would you do if you had a Human Resources employee who could improve the company’s profit margins, have a positive impact on the cost of goods sold, lower the day’s sales outstanding, and increase the price/earning ratio while liquidating overhead costs to the business—and still deliver both flawless traditional HR services?
+What would you do if you had a Human Resources employee who could improve the company’s profit margins, have a positive impact on the cost of goods sold, lower the day’s sales outstanding, and increase the price/earning ratio while liquidating overhead costs to the business—and still deliver flawless traditional HR services?

 Ken Hammonds’ Fast Company article, “Why We Hate HR,” sent shockwaves through the HR community.
 Among the scathing reviews of the current state of HR, Hammonds quoted a college professor who stated, “The best and the brightest don’t go into HR.”
 Employees cite many reasons for why they hate HR.

 Pretty harsh words, especially when HR practitioners are trying to reinvent HR.
-You have all heard that HR needs to become more strategic to gain a seat at the “proverbial” table and that you need to be more business-oriented.
-Here are thoughts on how to conduct Human Resources strategic planning.
+You have all heard that HR needs to become more strategic to gain a seat at the proverbial table, and that you need to be more business-oriented.

 It is time for Human Resources practitioners to rethink their role and that of the HR department, not only for the purposes of contributing to the organization's bottom line, but also for their own survival.